JLX0/MetaLLM-GPT/README.md

 in ChatGPT).

 While the naive GPT model (as used in ChatGPT) can generate Python codes, the code it generates often contains errors.
+When using ChatGPT to create Python codes, you might find the code is unable to run due to various reasons (e.g., syntax errors).
+Then you might try to manually debug it or ask ChatGPT again about how to fix it.
+If you are tired of this repetitive process, MetaLLM-GPT is for you!
 Compared to ChatGPT, MetaLLM-GPT tests the generated/managed codes locally and automatically ensures that the code can run smoothly and meet certain expectations.

 Compared to [AutoGPT](https://github.com/Significant-Gravitas/Auto-GPT), MetaLLM-GPT is more specialized in generating Python codes.
 By leveraging metaprogramming, MetaLLM-GPT is more